Church Planting and Discipleship

 We are a body of believers who are centered in Christ through community, fellowship, worship, prayer, study of the Word of God, and service.
 The people are the church because it refers to the walking, talking, breathing body of believers in the community (Jonathan Booklet 2015).

 In local community context, it is important that the approach in church planting strategy is holistic to bring transformation in the lives of the people.
-Discipleship should deal with the social, the economic, the political, and the spiritual aspects of their lives.
+Discipleship should deal with the social, the economic, and the spiritual aspects of their lives.
 This holistic approach sees the wholeness of a person with its parts interrelated.
 It integrates the physical, spiritual, social, mental, and the emotional dimensions of the human being.

 According to Paredes, “salvation is liberation from all forms of oppression in the spiritual, physical, political, social, and economic dimensions of life in the world”.
 God desires the full redemption of persons, and social structures.
 There is a need to address the total development of the people and community, and empower them as they face issues with hunger, injustice, ignorance, and hopelessness.
 We need to raise awareness of the people’s worth, and need to empower the people so that they can enrich their own lives, the conditions of their families, and the community (Lua, 2000).